 Royal Schiphol Group N.V. is a holding company of a group that owns and operates Amsterdam Airport Schiphol, Rotterdam The Hague Airport, Lelystad Airport, and 51% of Eindhoven Airport, which together comprise most of the airport capacity in the Netherlands.
 In addition, Royal Schiphol Group has minority investments in a number of overseas airports.
 The largest of the Dutch airports, Amsterdam Schiphol Airport, is the third-largest airport in Europe by passenger numbers.
 Royal Schiphol Group is currently 70% owned by the Government of Netherlands (Aaa stable), 20% by the Municipality of Amsterdam, 2% by the Municipality of Rotterdam, and 8% by Groupe ADP (ADP).
-Royal Schiphol Group has a cross-shareholding and an industrial cooperation agreement with ADP.
+Royal Schiphol Group has a cross-shareholding and an industrial cooperation agreement with ADP which will expire on 30 November 2021.